Lamartio/xtream/README.md

 # Xtream
 Uses the powerful functionality of ReactiveX for creating a Redux store.
-To get started you simply create a store.
-The store is an Observable with the addition that it can receive actions.
+The store is simply an Observable with the addition that it can receive actions.

 ```java
 public void newStore() {